mpdf/mpdf.github.io/paging/page-numbering.md

 ## Changing page numbering from the start of the document

 <div class="alert alert-info" role="alert" markdown="1">
   **Note:** From mPDF 6.0 the default page number style used from the start of the document can be set using <a href="{{ "/reference/mpdf-variables/defaultpagenumstyle.html" | prepend: site.baseurl }}">`defaultPageNumStyle`</a>.
   The following text is now redundant.
 </div>

 If you want to set page numbering characteristics from the first page onwards, you should explicitly add the first page of the document using <a href="{{ "/reference/mpdf-functions/addpage.html" | prepend: site.baseurl }}">AddPage()</a>.
-Note that this is normally not required, as mPDF creates a new first page automatically if required when first using WriteHTML().
+Note that this is normally not required, as mPDF creates a new first page automatically if required when first using `WriteHTML()`.

 ## Example #2

-In a complex document you could suppress the page numbering from the start for the cover page(s); then reset the number to 1, and set the style as lowercase Roman (i,ii,iii) for the foreword and introduction; then reset the style to decimal for the rest of the document:
+In a complex document you could suppress the page numbering from the start for the cover page(s); then reset the number to 1, and set the style as lowercase Roman (i, ii, iii) for the foreword and introduction; then reset the style to decimal for the rest of the document:

 ```php
 <?php
 $mpdf = new \Mpdf\Mpdf();

 // Double-side document - mirror margins